How to Open a German Bank Account

 Others

 There are many independent (online) banks that enjoy high customer satisfaction and offer some of the best current accounts on the market.
 Especially for international residents they may be the first choice.
-This category includes N26, DKB, Volkswagen Bank, TARGOBANK and much more.
+This category includes VR Perfekt, 1822direkt, Volkswagen Bank, Vivid Money, Kontist, FYRST, Finom and much more.

-3. Opening Process: How do I open a German bank account?
+9. Opening Process: How do You Open a German Bank Account?

 The opening process for getting a German bank account is always quite similar and it is usually done online.
 For retail banks you can also open the account directly in the branch.
 Nevertheless, from our own experience, you may get worse conditions if you do not fill out the online form before.
 For example, once ourselves we ended up paying extra for a credit card and received a lower sign-up bonus just because we did everything at the branch.
 Usually, the entire process of online application and identification takes about 15-20 minutes.